cn0047/stash/ed/t/programming.more/tdd.md

 The ORM flushes the state of the objects it is managing in memory to the database.
 The database, in turn, checks its integrity constraints.
 A test that never commits does not fully exercise how the code under test interacts with the database.
+And event with rollback some internal DB data will be used (for example tuple in PostgreSQL).

 What not to automate with tests:
 * Database schema changes - slow.